easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_01_troubleshooting.md

 and inspect the `config.log` file in the build directory to determine the underlying cause of an error.
 For software using CMake as a configuration tool you often have to check in
 `CMakeOutput.log` or `CMakeError.log` for clues, which are sneakily hidden by CMake in a `CMakeFiles` subdirectory of the build directory.

 As a side note here: as EasyBuild does not clean out old and failed builds you will need to eventually manually remove these build directories from the `buildpath` directory.
+On the login nodes of LUMI this is currently not much of an issue as `$XDG_RUNTIME_DIR` is (ab)used for build and temporary files and that directory is cleaned automatically.
+However, when building on compute nodes, where `$XDG_RUNTIME_DIR` is not available, it is essential to manually clean that directory as the space is not automatically cleaned when your session ends.
+The `EasyBuild-user` module does define the bash function `clear-eb` that can be used to clear that space.

 ## Exercise